 Explain why it is dangerous to sniff, taste, or swallow unknown substances.

+Demonstrate refusal skills in situations that involve harmful substances with peers and adults.

+Conduct an assessment of harmful substances in the home with a parent/guardian.

-Identify emergency resources, services, and health care professionals in the community that influence health and wellness.
+Identify emergency resources, services, and health care professionals in the community that influence health, safety, and wellness.

 Identify adults who can help with disappointment, loss, and grief.

+Identify situations where trusted friends and adults can help.

-Develop a plan to use appropriate strategies to object to teasing and bullying.
+Use appropriate strategies to safely stand up to teasing and to report bullying.

-Demonstrate nonviolent strategies to resolve conflicts and support peers in school and in the community.
+Demonstrate nonviolent strategies to resolve conflict and support peers in school and in the community.

-Identify and discuss how to show respect for similarities and differences between and among individuals.
+Identify and discuss how to show respect for similarities and differences between individuals.

-Describe how the environment influences health and how to protect the environment.
+Promote a strategy to protect the environment.

 Grade Three

 Students in grade three learn how health habits impact growth and development.
 They learn to compare and contrast healthy and unhealthy practices.
 Skill building continues as students learn to apply the knowledge of health-risk reduction to the promotion of health.
-Students access valid information and begin to understand the relationship between personal decisionsand the impact of personal decisions on self and others.
+Students access valid information and begin to understand the relationship between personal decisions (responsible decision making) and the impact of personal decisions on oneself and others (self-awareness and social awareness).

 Essential Health Concepts